Daytron/Flipit-Map-Creator/README.md

 ### Features
   - Create and replace tiles on click
-  - Can create map with size up to 20 by 20.
+  - Can create map with size up to 20 by 20 tiles.
   - Automatically saves a preview image file of the map.

 ### Screenshot